 There are several factors that influence a consumer’s decision to purchase a product from a specific brand — and the quality of personalization in their customer experience is one of the most critical.
 Case in point: 66% of consumers will not purchase from a brand whose content is not tailored to their interests, which means a brand loses the potential to convert almost two-thirds of the consumer pool if they aren’t personalizing the content in their shopping experience.

 In this article, we’ll illustrate three key ingredients of a successful content personalization strategy and how they can increase conversion, reduce purchase barriers and deliver hyper-personalized shopping experiences at every stage of the buying journey.
-This includes:

 1. The Power Of Combining Segmentation With Additional Shopping Context in Content Personalization